czf0613/database-project/report/Server Program Design.md

 ……
 ```

-By making combinations of class members, you can create a lot of function to substitude SQL commands.
+By making combinations of class members, you can create a lot of function to substitute SQL commands.
 Actually, I didn't write any raw SQL query commands in my program but all prototype functions.

 ## Not enough?
 A cutting-edge technology is coming.

-Here is a brand new technology that helps you greately reduce intermediate tables.
+Here is a brand new technology that helps you greatly reduce intermediate tables.
 We have to go back to a situation of one-to-many mapping(don't care about many-to-many mapping since it can be reduced to one-to-many mapping.)
 Just consider, one student can buy several commodities, so there is a one-to-many relationship.
 Traditionally, we will set up a intermediate table that consists of primary key of student and primary key of commodity together to store them.

 But, this strategy has many disadvantages: